dbissell6/DFIR/Blue_Book/Blue_Book.md

 ## Decompressing

-Files may be compressed in all sorts of ways to avoid detection. some of the most common decompressing
+Files may be compressed in all sorts of ways to avoid detection.
+Some of the most common decompressing tools + commands.
 ```
 unzip file.zip
 gzip -d file.gz